 At its core, a UICC is a special type of smart card that typically contains a processor and between 16 to 128 KB of persistent electronically erasable, programmable read only memory (EEPROM).
 It also includes RAM for program execution and ROM for the operating system, user authentication and data encryption algorithms, and other applications.
 The UICC's file system resides in persistent memory and stores such things as phonebook entries, text messages, last numbers dialed (LND) as well as service-related information.
 Depending on the mobile device used, some information managed by applications on the UICC may coexist in the memory of the mobile device.
-Information may also reside entirely in the memory of the UICC.
+Information may also reside entirely in the memory of the mobile device instead of available memory reserved for it in the file system of the UICC.